 3. Eating with other people

 If you know anyone who prefers to eat alone, ask about their dominant hand.
 It might be because using their left arm to dig into food means engaging in a constant battle for table real estate with a person on their left who is eating with their right arm.
 It also means their drinking glasses will be parked next to one another, with spillage always a looming threat.

 Even sober, a lefty’s locomotion is affected.
 Why?
 Because when they cross paths with someone walking in the opposite direction, both tend to lean into their dominant side—putting them in front of each other yet again.

 To make sure their pens don’t wind up lost or stolen, most banks will tether them to a flimsy chain on the table.
 It’s non-invasive for right-handed people, but lefties are forced to try to sign checks with a chain constantly pulling against their hand movement.

-Although Apple is a prime culprit, many cell phones can be problematic for lefties.
+Many cell phones can be problematic for lefties.
 For one thing, cradling the device with your left hand can sometimes obscure the antenna, affecting reception.
 For another, control blocks can default to the right side in landscape mode, putting them out of reach.

 Glass or plastic measuring cups frequently print serving amounts to the left of the handle, meaning lefties who pour with their left and hold the cup with their right will either see nothing at all or the metric system side.

 Most lefties get used to shifting with their right hand, but it’s still awkward to try and fetch your water bottle or cappuccino from the cup holder on the right side of the driver’s seat.